marcin-piela/react-fetching-library/docs/README.md

 ```

-And above in the three:
+And above in the tree:

 ```js
 import React, { Suspense } from 'react';